-The schedule for tuition refunds for an accelerated program varies course meets for four weeks, eight weeks or sixteen weeks. according to whether a
+The schedule for tuition refunds for an accelerated program varies according to whether a course meets for four weeks, eight weeks or sixteen weeks.
+Four-Week Course If dropped prior to the first-class session otherwise there is no refund.
+100% Eight-Week CourseIf dropped prior to the second-class session otherwise there is no refund.
+100%

-Four-Week Course 100%

-• If dropped prior to the first-class session otherwise there is no

-refund.

-Eight-Week Course 100%

-• If dropped prior to the second-class session otherwise there is

-no refund.

-Sixteen-Week Course

-Same as the full semester refund policy
+Sixteen-Week Course Same as the full semester refund policy